 “The life, too, on the desert is particularly savage.
 It is a show of teeth in bush and beast and reptile… Everything is at war with its neighbor, and the conflict is unceasing.” — John C. Van Dyke, The Desert

 This course begins with Cormac McCarthy’s Blood Meridian, in which a band of vicious men set out to annihilate all other human beings in sight, leaving behind a trail of blood that spans hundreds of miles and multiple centuries.
 Among the sand and scrub of Nevada, the characters in Claire Vaye Watkins’ collection of short stories, Battleborn, face domestic violence, assault, and suicide as part of their daily lives.
-We’ll also read Michael Ondaatje’s The Collected Works of Billy the Kid, which recalls the notorious real life outlaw who is at once a killer and a lovesick child.
+We’ll also read Michael Ondaatje’s The Collected Works of Billy the Kid, which recalls the mythology behind the real life outlaw who was at once a killer and a lovesick child.
 The semester will end with Rachel Kushner’s novel The Flamethrowers, following the main character Reno as she races her motorcycle through the desert and tries to escape the weight of her own existence.

 - McCarthy, Cormac.
 Blood Meridian.
 NY: Vintage, 1992.
 Print.
 978-0-679-72875-7